ollybolly/Succulent-Collection-Manager/README.md

 # 🌵 Cactus & Succulent Collection Tracker

-> *A free, private, offline desktop app for serious succulent and cactus collectors.*
+> *A free, private, offline desktop app for succulent and cactus collectors wanting to manage growing and learn what works.*

 Track your plants, their growth, cultivation history, seed raising, labels, and more — all stored on your own computer.
-No subscription.
-No cloud account.
-No ads.

 Built with **R Shiny** and **SQLite**.